hmisonne/ReactNative_GroceryApp/README.md

 		recipeInstructions: [
 			{
 				number:1,
-				step:"Preheat the oven to 200 degrees F."
+				step:"Preheat the oven to 200 degrees F.",
 				key: 1,
 			},
 			{